MA, PhD Princeton; BA Rochester

 Jenny is Director of the Society for Women in Philosophy UK and Co-Chair of the British Philosophical Association's Women in Philosophy Committee.
 She is on the Editorial Board for Symposia in Gender, Race, and Philosophy, and on the Analysis Committee.

 Jenny has supervised PhD students working on names, implicature, gender, sexual objectification, vagueness, indexicals, reference, justice, cosmopolitanism and feminism, epistemic/communicative injustice and autonomy.
-She runs the Feminism reading group every semester, and sometimes she also runs a philosophy of language reading group.
+She loves attending the Feminism and Philosophy of Language reading groups, although she doesn't always manage it.

 Jenny is honoured to have received the 2011 Distinguished Woman Philosopher Award in Washington, DC.
 But her proudest accomplishment is nonetheless having been a consultant on a zombie movie script.